learn-co-curriculum/hs-ruby-binary-stretch-lab/README.md

 + Create a method called `binary_to_decimal` that converts a binary number to its decimal equivalent.
 Your program should take in a binary number and output it as a decimal.

 Write your code in the `binary.rb` file.
-Run `rspec` to see if your code passes the tests written for it.
+Run `learn` to see if your code passes the tests written for it.
 You should be able to successfully convert the following decimal numbers to binary and binary numbers to decimal:

 Decimal | Binary
 ------- | ------